*This post contains some affiliate links (SEE DISCLOSURE POLICY)

 Beat remaining whipped cream to stiff peaks and set aside.

-In a separate mixing bowl, beat cream cheese and raspberry jam – then fold in the 1 cup whipped cream (with icing sugar added).
+In a separate mixing bowl, beat cream cheese and raspberry jam – then fold in the 1 cup whipped cream (with icing sugar/powdered sugar added).

 Fold in defrosted and drained raspberries.